Wolfgang Stock: Journalistic and Academic Career

 In the 1980s, he began his journalistic career as a freelance correspondent for various newspapers in the former Eastern Bloc countries, he reported during the period of martial law in Poland.
 He established close contacts with opposition intellectuals in the GDR, the Polish trade union Solidarity and Charter 77 in Czechoslovakia.
 He was an employee of one of the deputies of the European Parliament, Otto von Habsburg (CSU), and he edited the Paneuropean Journal.
 At the same time he was involved in the Paneuropean Youth.
 As an organizer and driver for relief transport of the International Society for Human Rights, he assisted, in the mid-1980s, Father Jerzy Popieluszko in his efforts to supply the families of the Polish opposition under martial law.
 He was the first West European person who arrived in Gdańsk after the imposition of martial law on 13 December 1981, leading a transport worth of relief supplies for families of Solidarity activist confined in detention camps.

 In 1985, the then communist part of Germany (GDR) declared him a criminal person and denied him visas.

 Working with Frankfurter Allgemeine Zeitung (FAZ) as a correspondent since 1988, he reported, in 1990, on the first free elections in Eastern Germany/GDR.
 From 1991 on, he was political correspondent with the FAZ in Bonn.
 From 1996 to 1998 he was news editor of Berliner Zeitung, from 1998 to 2001 political correspondent for Focus in the federal capital, first Bonn and then Berlin.
 In 2000, he published the first biography of chancellor Angela Merkel.
 From 2001 to 2003, he was political editor and a managing editor of Germany's leading Sunday paper Welt am Sonntag.

 Stock was professor of Journalism and division head at the Gustav Siewerth Academy from 2001 to 2009.
 In 2004 and 2005 he worked for two semesters as a visiting professor for professional journalism at the University of Giessen.
 From 2006 to 2015 he holds lectureships in journalism at the European University Viadrina, Frankfurt (Oder).
-Since then he is teaching at IST-Hochschule, Duesseldorf.
+From 2015 to 2025 he was teaching at IST-Hochschule for Management, Duesseldorf.

 From 2003 to 2005 he worked for the media research institute Media Tenor.
 From 2005 to 2014 Stock was managing partner of the corporate communications consulting agency Convincet GmbH (former RCC Public Affairs, among other things, the video podcast of Chancellor Angela Merkel and produces initiated.